hbctraining/publication_perfect/lessons/custom_plot_colors.md

 - **Qualitative palettes (middle):** For categorical data, where the color does not denote differences in magnitude or value.
 - **Diverging palettes (bottom):** For data with emphasis on mid-range values and extremes.

-Since our adjusted p-values are sequential, we will choose from these palettes.
-Let's go with the "Yellow, orange, red" palette.
+If our plotted values were sequential, we would choose from these palettes.
+Let's explore what the "Yellow, orange, red" palette looks like.
 We can choose how many colors from the palette to include, which may take some trial and error.
 We can test the colors included in a palette by using the `display.brewer.pal()` function, and changing if desired:

 ```r
 # Testing the palette with six colors